mfendri2/NTDS_Project_Team20/README.md

 These filtered relations files should be generated using the spammer_subnetwork.ipynb after downloading the full dataset from the link above. </p>

-The repository contains two jupyter notebooks and one file containing all the datasets:
+The repository contains four jupyter notebooks :
 * spammer_subnetwork.ipynb : (©) Eda Bayram : Please  filter the original huge file based on the relation.
 Create relation 1 2 4 5 and 7: these are the relations we worked on for this project.
 * feature_extraction.ipynb : This Notebook allows to compute the graph based features and create a final dataset containing the nodes of the network and the calculated features (content based and graph based).
 * feature_exploration.upynb : This notebook try to better understand the computed features in details.